Lorandil/Cross-Development-for-TinyJoypad/README.md

 After some reflection I decided to try using the <Adafruit_SSD1306> library, which is available for many micro controllers (including Arduino UNO and Mega 2560).
 And it worked - the Adafruit library supports direct access to the video buffer.
 Instead of writing a rendered byte directly to the display (as it is done on the ATtiny), the rendered data is stored in the video buffer and displayed when the buffer is complete.

-Even sound output is possible (at least on Arduino UNO and Mega 2560, for other micro controllers a different port might be required).
+Even sound output is possible (at least on Arduino UNO, Mega 2560 and Leonardo, for other micro controllers a different port might be required).

 ## Advantages of using a more resourceful micro controller